 Return of Unearned Title IV Funds

-Once the R2T4 calculation is completed and it is determined that it is necessary that federal financial aid funds be returned, a letter will be mailed to the student indicating how much aid was returned and to which programs.
+Once the R2T4 calculation is completed and it is determined that it is necessary that federal financial aid funds be returned, an email will be sent to the student indicating how much aid was returned and to which programs.
 The following information is included in the letter:

 - Notification that the R2T4 calculation has been performed due to the student's official or unofficial withdrawal